 Reversals

-There are a couple of instances on the road when you‘ll want to throw all notions of following your morning routine out the window in favour of enjoying the here and now.
+There are a couple of instances on the road when you‘ll want to throw all notions of following your morning routine out the window in favor of enjoying the here and now.
 These are:

-2. When travelling for pleasure.
+2. When traveling for pleasure.

-Regarding the first instance, many of the people we spoke with noted that when they are travelling for work, their wake-up time mostly depends on why they’re travelling in the first place.
+Regarding the first instance, many of the people we spoke with noted that when they are traveling for work, their wake-up time mostly depends on why they’re traveling in the first place.
 And so it should be, especially if you’re only away on business for a day or two, and the reason you’re away is especially important to your company or career.
 In this situation, take this time to work as hard as you can, sacrificing all but sleep.

-When travelling for pleasure, just go with the flow.
+When traveling for pleasure, just go with the flow.
 Unplug as much as possible on vacation.
 If you’re visiting family members [especially those you don’t see very often], enjoy the time you’re there with them instead of fretting over your morning routine falling by the wayside.

-Magnifying lens over an exclamation markSpot an error in this article?
+Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!